ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 Currently, the user must download and compile the code manually.
-Follow the instructions below to compile and link the |ns3| simulator to the ``ofsoftswitch13`` library. *These instructions have been tested on Ubuntu 14.04.3 LTS and 16.04 LTS.
+Follow the instructions below to compile and link the |ns3| simulator to the ``ofsoftswitch13`` library. *These instructions have been tested on Ubuntu 16.04 LTS.
 Other distributions or versions may require different steps, specially regarding library compilation.*

 Compiling the library
 #####################